Disney+ is launching a new section on its streaming platform. Called Star, it’s aimed at adult audiences. Here’s what you need to know.Read more…

 - 6.7 million (24%) homes subscribed to 2 or more services.

-- In Q1 2020, Netflix is the UK’s most popular streaming service reporting more than 13 million subscriptions in the UK, while Amazon Prime has 7.9 million and Now TV has 1.6 million.
+- In Q1 2020, Netflix is the UK’s most popular streaming service reporting more than 13 million subscriptions in the UK, while Amazon Prime has 7.9 million and NOW has 1.6 million.

 - The global revenue of video-on-demand services is £40.1 billion, of which £1.5 billion comes from the UK.
 The services are making approximately £45.44 per user every year.